 - What your practice goals are for the future

 Adjudication and Notification

-Bursary applications are evaluated by a committee comprised of 2 faculty members and the Program Manager.
+Bursary applications are evaluated by a committee comprised of 2 faculty members and the Student Services Manager.
 All applicants will be notified regarding results of their individual application and possible award amount no later than one month prior to their prospective departure date.